tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

     return dataset
 ```

-Pros:
-* If there are other types in the future to be supported in `model.fit`, we no longer need another type to be added to `x`; it will be another subclass of `Factory`.
-* If `dataset` has a different interpretation, for example it takes an argument instead of none, we get an adapting layer with a `DatasetFactory`.

-Cons:
-* This requires users to use an additional symbol.

-The following discussion is based on option 1, where a simple callable is taken.
+We believe the effort users will spend learning and using this API is marginal, and the benefit we gain from such class is worthwhile.

 ##### Implication on no strategy/other strategies

-If `model.fit` is allowed to take a `dataset_fn`, use cases for synchronous strategies, and no strategy, can be readily applied.
-That is, we provide the `dataset_fn` to `distribute_datasets_from_function`, which correctly places `dataset`s on devices in synchronous training.
+If `model.fit` is allowed to take a `DatasetFactory`, use cases for synchronous strategies, and no strategy, can be readily applied.
+That is, we provide the `dataset_fn` that is obtained by invoking `DatasetFactory`, to `distribute_datasets_from_function`, which correctly places `dataset`s on devices in synchronous training.

 ##### Signature of `dataset_fn`

-For compatibility with other strategies, we propose that `dataset_fn` takes a single argument `input_context`, and returns a `tf.data.Dataset`.
+For compatibility with other strategies, we propose that `dataset_fn` (which the `DatasetFactory` wraps) takes a single argument `input_context`, and returns a `tf.data.Dataset`.
 This `dataset_fn` will be used in `strategy.distribute_datasets_from_function`, wrapped by a `per_worker_dataset_fn`*, passed to `create_per_worker_dataset`.
 See below "DataAdapter and DataHandler changes" section for how this can be implemented in `model.fit`.
 Though sharding is not necessary in PS training, it is fine that users shard with `Dataset.shard` using the `input_context` (which has sensible default attributes) in `dataset_fn`, if they need to use it across multiple strategies.

 *This is also in preparation for a multi-replica support in the future.
 See [tutorial](https://www.tensorflow.org/tutorials/distribute/parameter_server_training?hl=uk#dispatch_training_steps_to_remote_workers) for more information.